alexeysas/drl-navigation/Report.md

 We have different network architecture then described in the paper.
 Archtiecture is designed there to capture featrues from the eaw pixel data - so Convolutional network is natural fit there.
 WE have simplified state vector instead so pure Fully Connected network must work relatively well.

+The overall architecture is presented on the image below:

 ![network architecture][image2]

+Bsicly we have 3 layers with 2

 ### Variations